deveel/deveel.ocm.openapi-docs/openapi/description.md

 Please refer to the [Single Message Send](#operation/message_send) or [Batch Message Send](#operation/message_batchSend) operations for more details

 ## Inbound Messaging
+Dealing with the other direction of the messaging scenarios, the Omni-Channel Service offers also a unified design to receive messages from individuals, through multiple channels of communication, relieving the integrators from having to deal with multiple formats and protocols to interpret the requests from the operators.

 ### Message Receivers
+Customers who wish to receive messages should register the so-called _message receivers_, that are listeners of messages directed to specific terminals (eg. _telephone numbers_, _e-mail addresses_, etc.) of the customers, that Deveel OCM intercepts, to subsequently route them (in the form of webhooks) to given HTTP addresses.

+Message Listeners require the following information:
+* **To Address** - The terminal address where the messages are directed to
+* **Destination URL** - The HTTP address that is invoked to route the messsge, by sending a webhook that includes information of the sender and the message contents

+Additionaly to the above configurations, customers can specify further optional ones
+* **Filter** - An additional filter (appended to the internal filters) that allows the user to further control the routing of messages (see the "filter formats" section)
+* **Secret** - A secret word used to secure the access to the request to the destination URL where the message is forwarded
+* **Headers** -

 # Webhooks